njsdias/Pytest/Pytest_ML/README.md

         - Assert statement is used to check types, values of argument and the output of the function.

         - Assert statement is used as debugging tool as it halts the program at the point where an error occurs.

+- The **[hypothesis](https://hypothesis.readthedocs.io/en/latest/data.html)** package (pip install hyphotesis) is usefull to generate data and use it in our tests.
+And example can be seen in the [2-bonus folder](https://github.com/njsdias/Pytest/tree/master/Pytest_ML/2-bonus)